-Several regional specialties put our area on culinary maps.
-For generations, we have followed family recipes, plus tweaked a few to leave our mark on these tasty U.P. traditions:
+Several regional specialties put our area on the culinary map.
+For generations, these spots have followed family recipes, and tweaked a few to leave their mark on these tasty U.P. traditions:

-A traditional Cornish pasty wraps beef, onion, potato and swede (rutabaga) in a light flaky pastry, crimped at the edge to form a half-moon or “D,” The Finnish version supplements carrots for swede.
-And the Irish, Scottish, Polish, Swedish, German, Italian and French miners modified the Cornish recipe with their choice of ethnic spices and ethnic ingredients.
-Restaurants and specialty pasty shops throughout Delta County use family recipes and some have added newer breakfast, cheesy broccoli chicken, pizza and ham and vegetable versions.
+A traditional Cornish pasty wraps beef, onion, potato, and swede (rutabaga) in a light flaky pastry, crimped at the edge to form a half-moon.
+The Finnish version supplements carrots for swede.
+And the Irish, Scottish, Polish, Swedish, German, Italian, and French miners modified the Cornish recipe with their choice of ethnic spices and ethnic ingredients.
+Restaurants and specialty pasty shops throughout Delta County use family recipes and some have added unique versions such as cheesy broccoli chicken, pizza, ham, and vegetable pasties.
 Both Dobber’s Pasties and Gram’s Pasties boast making the best.
-See if you agree.
+Check them out to make your vote!

 Visitors and locals alike are very happy that in 1906, a young Lebanese immigrant named Joseph Sayklly opened a candy shop in Escanaba.
 Together with his wife, Mary, and their nine children, Joe built Sayklly’s into a thriving local landmark.
-Stop in to take home (if it makes it that far) their hand-dipped chocolates, peanut clusters, fudge, taffy and peanut brittle made from carefully guarded recipes.
+Stop in to take home (if it makes it that far) their famous Yooper Bar, hand-dipped chocolates, peanut clusters, fudge, taffy, and peanut brittle made from carefully guarded recipes.
 You will be back for more.

 Friday fish fry